Confused by color naming — am I now color blind?

-Evidence of my malady arrived in the form of a catalog from a travel and outdoor products company.
-As I curled up on a brown couch in front of a burgundy stove with snapping yellow flames dancing among red coals and blackened logs, I began to thumb through the pages.
-My eyes rested on a nifty pair of Columbia slip-on boots that boasted a color of “bittersweet.”
+Evidence of my malady arrived in the form of a catalog from a travel products company.
+As I curled up on a brown couch in front of a burgundy stove with snapping yellow flames dancing among red coals and blackened logs, I began to thumb through the pages seeking some new gear for my next travel adventure.
+My eyes rested on a nifty pair of Columbia slip-on boots that said they were the color of “bittersweet.”
 Confused, I paged through my Webster’s to learn that bittersweet is a vine that boasts orange or yellowish fruit in North America, or purple flowers with scarlet berries in Eurasia also known as nightshade.
 I also noted that bittersweet was sometimes used to refer to a dark, deep, reddish-orange color.
 Which might have been fine if these boots didn’t appear to be brown.

 Zen is color naming gone bad

 I reached for my reading glasses and, keeping my dictionary and a color wheel pinched from my daughter’s old Crayola art set handy, I resumed paging.
 There was a sweater in “gaucho,” a travel pant in “Zen,” an ExOfficio shirt in “Dijon” (what, no Grey Poupon?), and a pullover in “storm.”
 Sweat beaded on my forehead as I wrestled with the color wheel and dictionary, trying to make sense of color names a designer somewhere must have assumed any commoner should know.
 Zen?
 What the heck kind of color is Zen—because trying to figure it out sure wasn’t putting me into that peaceful state of mind the color name was most likely meant to inspire.
 “Zen” as a color, my friends, is just plain weird.